ministryofjustice/cloud-platform-user-docs/02-deploying-an-app/001-app-deploy.md

     docker push 926803513772.dkr.ecr.eu-west-1.amazonaws.com/[team_name]/[repo_name]:latest

-## Step 3 - Configure the Kubernetes Cluster
+## Step 3 - Configure your namespace in the Kubernetes Cluster

 To deploy an application to the Cloud Platform, a number of deployment files must first be configured.
 You can find examples of these in the `kubectl_deploy` directory of the [demo application][rubyapp-github], but you will need to edit your copy to replace some of the values to use your kubernetes cluster environment and docker image.